yuchild/business_help_from_yelp/README.md

 ---
 The Yelp Open Dataset is found at the URL yelp.com/dataset.
 This subset of Yelp's total dataset consists of 6.7 million reviews, 193 thousand businesses 200 thousand pictures and 10 major metropolitan areas and is a training data set for aspiring developers.

 The Yelp Dataset was also a year long (2019) contest ended on the 31st of December 2019 for those who can find features of interest.
 Contest information can be found [here](https://www.yelp.com/dataset/challenge).
+The dataset used in this project is from Round 12.
+Current Round (as of 1/10/2020) is Round 13.

 | File Name | Number of Entries | Attributes |
 | --------------- | ---------------| ------------------------------------------------------------|